Sacred Spirits: History

-Sacred Spirits was established in London in 2009; it is the only vacuum distillery in London.
-Sipsmith Distillery in Hammersmith started at a similar time, but is an atmospheric pressure copper pot.
-Sacred Microdistillery was launched by Ian Hart and Hilary Whitney initially as a pure Gin distillery, but this has now branched out into flavoured vodkas, such as Sacred Vodka, produced using the same process.
+Sacred Spirits was established in London in 2009 and is the only vacuum distillery in London.
+Sipsmith Distillery in Hammersmith started at a similar time, but they use an atmospheric pressure copper pot technique.
+Sacred Spirits (originally named Sacred Microdistillery) was launched by Ian Hart and Hilary Whitney initially as a pure Gin distillery, but now produce flavoured vodkas using the same process.

 Ian Hart, who had previously worked as a Wall Street banker, was laid off in 2008.
-After his layoff, he began to conduct tests on making gin starting in September 2008.
+After his layoff, he began to conduct tests on the production of gin starting in September 2008.
 After conducting 23 gin-making experiments, he made the initial batch of Sacred Gin on May 22, 2009, and founded Sacred Spirits.
 The recipe, which had 12 botanicals including juniper, cardamom, nutmeg, and Boswellia sacra, had a "fresh, creamy and aromatic quality" according to Tina Brown in her book Gin: An Illustrated History.
 Sacred Gin received a Double Gold Medal during the 2013 San Francisco World Spirits Competition.
 Eric Grossman wrote in his book Craft Spirits that "Sacred has turned gin on its head by favoring vacuum distillation instead of traditional pot distillation".
 The distillery is in Highgate, North London in Ian Hart's house.
 His wife, Hilary Whitney, operates the company with him.
 People from 17 countries purchased 34,000 bottles of gin from the company in 2014.
 Sacred Spirits also has created vodka, whisky, vermouth, and negroni products.

 Sacred Microdistillery is based on a residential street in North London.
 It distributes its products to over 50 bars and restaurants in North and Central London, This includes Duke's Bar in St James's, where Ian Fleming invented the Vesper cocktail.
 It is also stocked by Fortnum and Mason in Piccadilly, and Le Manoir aux Quat' Saisons in Oxfordshire, and Gerry's of Old Compton Street.

-The distiller started on a small scale, and personally delivered stock to local bars and restaurants on London's tubes and buses before acquiring an on-trade distributor, Coe Vintners.
+Hart started on a small scale, and personally delivered stock to local bars and restaurants on London's tubes and buses before acquiring an on-trade distributor, Coe Vintners.